JamieBort/Learning-Directory/README.md

 This is to help keep my GitHub account organized.

 ---
-## Explanation of files and directories.
+## Explanation of files and directories

 For the most part each directory in `LearningDirectory/` consists of only one technology.
 And the name of that directory will be the name of that technology.
 For example [LearningDirectory/JavaScript/](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript).